Washington Mutual: Post receivership bank operations

 During 2009, all of the WaMu Bank branches that had been purchased from the FDIC after the bank had been placed into receivership, were rebranded to Chase or shuttered.
 All financial documents issued by WaMu were changed to carry the Chase logo.
 Credit and debit cards issued by WaMu or Providian were changed to carry the Chase logo.

 The transition to Chase began in early 2009, when Chase ATMs became accessible for WaMu customers at no extra charge.
 All branches and accounts were formally merged in 2009 as the WaMu brand was retired.
 Branches in the Pacific Northwest, Idaho, and Utah were rebranded in May 2009; branches in Florida, Georgia, Texas, Illinois, and Greater New York were rebranded in July 2009, and the remaining branches in Nevada, California, Arizona, and Colorado were rebranded in October 2009.
 The last rebrandings formally retired the WaMu name.

 In markets where Chase already had a dominant presence, such as Greater New York and Chicago (owing to the presence of Chase and predecessor Bank One), Chase further disposed of such branches to other banks.
 In New York, for instance, the acquisition resulted in Chase branches located on the same block as WaMu branches.

 Advertising campaigns

 "Free Checking Account"

 This advertising campaign was introduced between 2005 and 2007.
-Numerous WaMu commercials showed traditionally-dressed 60-70-year-old overweight bankers laughing out loud at a WaMu representative (who is much younger and fitter), who says the words "Free Checking Account".
+Numerous WaMu commercials showed white, traditionally-dressed 60–70-year-old overweight bankers laughing out loud at a WaMu representative (who is much younger, fitter and black), who says the words "Free Checking Account".